 7 The ACS covers the 50 United States, and a separate survey called the Puerto Rico Community Survey (PRCS) covers Puerto Rico.
 The US Virgin Islands and the Pacific Islands (American Samoa, Commonwealth of the Northern Mariana Islands, and Guam) are not covered by the ACS or PRCS.
-Detailed demographic and socio-economic information covering these island areas have been collected by a special Long Form survey conducted in conjunction with the 2010 Decennial Census.
-These data are scheduled to be available in 2013.
-For FY 2013 median family income calculations, HUD continues to use the change in the national median income between the 2000 Decennial Census and the latest ACS data as the update factor for the US Virgin Islands and the Pacific Islands.
+Detailed demographic and socioeconomic information covering these island areas have been collected by a special Long Form survey conducted in conjunction with the 2010 Decennial Census.
+Our special data tabulations for these regions have not been released by Census.
+For FY 2014 median family income calculations, HUD continues to use the change in the national median income between the 2000 Decennial Census and the latest ACS data as the update factor for the US Virgin Islands and the Pacific Islands.

-As mentioned above, HUD uses the 2006-2010 5-year ACS data in the calculation process for the FY 2013 MFIs.
-Specifically, for each metropolitan area, subarea of a metropolitan area, and nonmetropolitan county, 5-year ACS data is used as the new basis for calculating MFI estimates.
-This is similar to the way that 2005-2009 5-year ACS data was incorporated into the calculation of FY 2012 MFI estimates.
+became available, for use in the FY 2011 MFI estimates.
 In areas where there is a valid 1-year ACS survey median family income result, HUD endeavors to use this data as well to take advantage of more recent survey information.
 By using both the 5-year data and the 1-year data, where available, HUD is establishing a new basis for MFI estimates while also capturing the most recent information available.